 Parking in Aalborg Airport is completely free.
 However, most spaces close to the airport are almost always occupied, so most likely you have to park your car a couple of minutes away and walk for the rest of the distance.
 There is around 5,000 parking spots, with more coming up soon.

 If you’re not parking, but dropping somebody off, you can do so right at the door.
-But note that the car can only be parked in this area for a few minutes while saying goodbye.
+But note that your car can only be parked in this area for a few minutes while saying goodbye.

 Shopping and dining options